sbernauer/breakwater/README.md

 # Features
 1. Accepts Pixelflut commands
-2. Provides VNC server so that everybody to watch
+2. Provides VNC server so that everybody can watch
 3. Exposes Prometheus metrics
 4. IPv6 and legacy IP support